r57zone/DualShock4-emulator/README.md

 &#8211; Other languages

 # DualShock4 emulator
 Simple application to emulate the Sony DualShock 4 gamepad using an Xbox controller or keyboard and mouse.
-This method is necessary for the fully work of the service [Sony Playstation Now](https://www.playstation.com/en-us/explore/playstation-now/) or [Playstation Remote Play](https://www.playstation.com/remote-play/).
+This method is necessary for the fully work of the service [Sony Playstation Plus](https://www.playstation.com/en-us/ps-plus/) or [Playstation Remote Play](https://www.playstation.com/remote-play/).
 Works based on the driver [ViGEm](https://github.com/ViGEm).

 ## Setup
 1. Install [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases).
 2. Install Microsoft Visual C++ Redistributable 2017 or newer.
-3. Unpack and launch "DualShock4 emulator" (**Attention!** It is important to run DS4 emulator before starting PS Now, if you are using an Xbox controller, so that PSNow gives priority to the DualShock controller).
+3. Unpack and launch "DualShock4 emulator" (**Attention!** It is important to run DS4 emulator before starting PS Plus, if you are using an Xbox controller, so that PS Plus gives priority to the DualShock controller).
-4. Launch "PlayStation Now" or other app.
+4. Launch "PlayStation Plus" or other app.
 5. If necessary, you can invert the axis, change the `InvertX` and `InvertY` parameters to `1` in the "Config.ini" configuration file.

 ## FAQ